Sexual Violence

 Q. Do I have to report the rape to the police?

 A. No. The decision to make a report is yours.
 You can decide not to talk with the police if that’s what you feel is best for you.
-It's important to know that the hospital is not obligated to report a sexual assault to the police (except when a minor or vulnerable adult is the victim); however, they are still required to report serious wounds or injuries which appear to have been received in connection with a crime.
+It's important to know that the hospital is not obligated to report a sexual assault to the police (except when a minor or vulnerable adult is the victim); however, they are still required to report serious wounds or injuries that appear to have been received in connection with a crime.

 Q. The hospital mentioned a rape exam.
 What is it and do I have to do it?